rickarddahlstrand/Geofancyphpmysql/readme.txt

 It works with both Geofancy http://geofancy.com and Geofency http://geofency.com (use whichever suits you best).

-It stores all the geofence-events in an database and supports http/https/ssh-actions.
+It stores all the geofence-events in an database and supports http/https/ssh-actions plus telnet (thanks @bbrendon).

 This can be used on it's own or as a base for more advanced timekeeping applications.